syncfusion-content/xamarin-docs/Xamarin/SfParallaxView/Scrolling support for custom controls.md

 The `ParallaxScrollingEventArgs` has the following three arguments:

-* `ScrollX`- Denotes X position of the finished scroll.
+* `ScrollX`: Denotes X position of the finished scroll.

-* `ScrollY` - Denotes Y position of the finished scroll.
+* `ScrollY`: Denotes Y position of the finished scroll.

-* `CanAnimate` - Defines whether to animate the scroll or not.
+* `CanAnimate`: Defines whether to animate the scroll or not.

 {% tabs %}